We are education technology experts.

 Leverage Existing Research

-Developers should build on the current body of research in education and technology.
-By incorporating proven strategies and findings, they can create more effective and evidence-based solutions.
+Build on the current body of research in education and technology.
+By incorporating proven strategies and findings, developers can create more effective and evidence-based solutions.

 Aim for Broad Impact